-The guide rails and/ or curbs along the bridge are being cleaned in accordance with SSPC-SP15 and coated with a Spot Epoxy Zinc Primer/ Epoxy Penetrating Sealer/ Urethane finish (full coat).
-The specific bridges worked on under this project are:
+The guide rails and/ or curbs along the bridge were cleaned in accordance with SSPC-SP15 and coated with a Spot Epoxy Zinc Primer/ Epoxy Penetrating Sealer/ Urethane finish (full coat).
+The specific bridges worked on under this project were:

 - East 12th Street over the Belt Parkway

 - Cropsey Avenue Bridge over Coney Island Creek Northbound

 - Cropsey Avenue Bridge over Coney Island Creek Southbound